> The Watersons > Songs > Pace-Egging Song

 Bryony Griffith sang The Heysham Peace-Egging Song in 2011 on her and Will Hampson's CD Lady Diamond.
 They learned it “from the book English County Songs by Lucy Broadwood & J.A.
 Fuller Maitland.”

-Andy Turner sang Pace-Egging Song as the March 29, 2013 entry of his project A Folk Song a Week, giving credits in his blog to the Watersons and to Emma Vickers.
+Andy Turner sang the Pace-Egging Song as the 29 March 2013 entry of his project A Folk Song a Week, giving credits in his blog to the Watersons and to Emma Vickers.

 Emma Vickers sings the Pace-Egging Song

 There's one or two jolly lads all in one mind.

 We have come a-pace-egging, if you will provide.

 With your eggs and strong beer, we'll come no more here

 Until the next year it's pace-egging time.

 Chorus (after each verse):

 The next that comes in is our bold British tar,

 He has served with Lord Nelson while during the war.